 2.3.5.1 The Company reasonably requests; or

-2.3.5.2 a Transmission Owner reasonably requests (to the extent that the information requested may have a material effect upon the requesting Transmission Owner's Transmission Investment Plan(s)). all Lead Parties shall cooperate and assist each other in the development, implementation and delivery of the CATO Connection Project.
+2.3.5.2 a Transmission Owner reasonably requests (to the extent that the information requested may have a material effect upon the requesting Transmission Owner's Transmission Investment Plan(s)).

+2.4 CATO to TO Connection Projects

+2.4.1 CATO-TO Connection Projects are informed by a network competition tender, the principles of which should be followed.
+The connection specifications of the winning bid, approved in the tender, should feed through into the CATO-TO Connection Project and should only be deviated from if clear justification can be provided and approved by all the Lead Parties.

+2.4.2 Following the award of preferred bidder status and accession to the STC, a CATO shall produce a Project Listing Document (as defined in STCP 16-1) detailing its project to modify the National Electricity Transmission System.
+The Project Listing Document will be informed by the tender award from the procurement body.

+2.4.3 Following the completion of the steps in paragraph 2.4.2 all Lead Parties shall co-operate and assist each other in the development, implementation and delivery of the CATO-TO Connection Project.
 The provisions of STCP 16-1 will provide the forums and communications channels to support the project.
-The CATO-TO Connection Sub-Group is a form of Planning SubGroup and shall be the forum for the delivery of the CATO-TO Connection Project.
-STCP 18-5 (CATO-TO Connections) defines the connection process to be followed by the CATO and all Lead Parties, The connections compliance process to be followed by the CATO which leads to the issue of a Final Operational Notification is defined in STCP 19-2.
-Changes to Transmission Investment Plans
+The CATO-TO Connection Sub-Group is a form of Joint Planning Committee SubGroup and shall be the forum for the delivery of the CATO-TO Connection Project.
+STCP 18-5 (CATO-TO Connections) defines the connection process to be followed by the CATO and all Lead Parties, The connections compliance process to be followed by the CATO which leads to the issue of a Final Operational Notification is defined in STCP 19-7

+2.4.4 The Lead Parties shall take all reasonable steps to ensure that key milestones and delivery timescales for the completion of the CATO Connection Project are met.
+Adjustments to milestones and deliverables can be made, but resultant changes to the commissioning date shall be reported to the Authority by The Company with the accompanying justification provided by the Lead Party requesting the adjustment.

+2.5 Changes to Transmission Investment Plans

-2..1 For the avoidance of doubt, a Transmission Owner may change any part of its Transmission Investment Plan(s) at any time, provided that the Party making such change provides an updated version of its Transmission Investment Plan to other relevant Parties in accordance with sub-paragraphs 2.1.3 or 2.1.6.
+2.5.1 For the avoidance of doubt, a Transmission Owner may change any part of its Transmission Investment Plan(s) at any time, provided that the Party making such change provides an updated version of its Transmission Investment Plan to other relevant Parties in accordance with sub-paragraphs 2.1.3 or 2.1.6.